tencurse/neocities-v2/src/whoami.md

 ### Site credits

 - [VS Code](https://code.visualstudio.com/) – My trusty code editor.
 Free, customizable, open source. <3[^2]
 - [11ty](https://www.11ty.dev/docs/getting-started/) – Simple, lightweight static site generator.
 Supports a bunch of templating languages.
-[Here’s a blog post on my journey building this site with 11ty.](</blog/2023-05-12 - Adventures with static site generators>)
 - [agnoster ohmyzsh theme](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes#agnoster) – Aesthetic inspiration for the sidebar.
 I also use this theme for my personal Linux terminal.
 - [neofetch](https://github.com/dylanaraps/neofetch) – This is what the user info sidebar in the home page references.
 This command has a lot of other derivatives, and [pfetch](https://github.com/dylanaraps/pfetch) is my personal favourite.
 - [r/unixporn](https://www.reddit.com/r/unixporn/) – One of the biggest things that got me to dual–boot Linux.
 So much pretty customization while still retaining usability (…in some cases).